 We market and sell our solutions through direct sales teams, leveraging our strong demand generation engine and broker partnerships.
-Our highly efficient and multi-pronged go-to-market strategy is a key driver of our growth, which is evidenced by our LTV/CAC of 5.0x for the nine months ended March 31, 2021 and 3.8x as of the twelve months ending June 30, 2020.
+Our highly efficient and multi-pronged go-to-market strategy is a key driver of our growth.
 We primarily target companies with 10 to 1,000 employees, with this segment of the SMB market accounting for 81% of our recurring billing for the fiscal year ended June 30, 2020.
-For this 'target segment' of our customer base the LTV/CAC was 5.6x for the nine months ended March 31, 2021.
 We intend to grow our customer base by accelerating the expansion of our sales coverage and broker networks in both new and existing markets, with a focus on Tier 1 markets where we see substantial opportunity.
 We also intend to grow our customer base through our industry focused product and go-to-market strategy.
 We market our products via a bundled pricing strategy where we charge customers on a per-employee-per-month ("PEPM") or per-employee-per-payroll basis and have demonstrated success at driving growth through the expansion of our Core HCM and Payroll product bundle.
 We intend to continue to expand our product suite and further cross-sell products into our existing customer base.